Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/components/networktransform.md

 The position, rotation, and scale of a [`NetworkObject`](../basics/networkobject.md) is normally only synchronized once when that object is spawned.
 To synchronize position, rotation, and scale at realtime during the game, a `NetworkTransform` component is needed. `NetworkTransform` synchronizes the transform from server object to the clients.

 `NetworkTransform` covers most use cases for synchronizing transforms.
-For some special cases such as really fast paced games a custom implementation with a different interpolation algorithm might be better.
+For some special cases such as fast paced games a custom implementation with a different interpolation algorithm might be better.

 :::tip
 You can have multiple `NetworkTransform` components on child objects of your network object to synchronize individual positions of child objects.